jayantasamaddar/quick-reference/aws/elb/README.md

 1. **Target Tracking Scaling:**

    - Most simple and easy to set up
+   - Metrics that decrease when capacity increases and increase when capacity decreases can be used to proportionally scale out or in the number of instances using target tracking.

+   - **Examples**:

-   - Example: I want the average ASG CPU to stay at around 40%
+     - Configure a target tracking policy to keep the average aggregate CPU utilization of your ASG to stay at 40%.
+     - Configure a target tracking policy to keep the `RequestCountPerTarget` metric of your ALB target group at 1000 for your ASG.

 2. **Simple / Step Scaling**

+   - Both Simple and Step Scaling require you to create CloudWatch alarms for the scaling policies.
+   - Both require you to specify the high and low thresholds for the alarms.
+   - Both require you to define whether to add or remove instances, and how many, or set the group to an exact size.
+   - The main difference between the policy types is the step adjustments that you get with step scaling policies.
+When step adjustments are applied, and they increase or decrease the current capacity of your Auto Scaling group, the adjustments vary based on the size of the alarm breach.
+   - In most cases, step scaling policies are a better choice than simple scaling policies, even if you have only a single scaling adjustment.
+   - In step scaling the policy can continue to respond to additional alarms, even while a scaling activity or health check replacement is in progress unlike simple scaling.

+   - **Examples**:

      - When a CloudWatch alarm is triggered (Example: CPU > 70%), then add 2 units
      - When a CloudWatch alarm is triggered (Example: CPU < 30%), then remove 1 unit

-3. **Scheduled Actions**
+3. **Scheduled Scaling**

    - Anticipate a scaling based on known usage patterns

+   - To use scheduled scaling, you create **_scheduled actions_**.

+     - Scheduled actions are performed automatically as a function of date and time.
+     - When you create a scheduled action, you specify when the scaling activity should occur and the new desired, minimum, and maximum sizes for the scaling action.
+     - You can create scheduled actions that scale **one time only** or that scale on a **recurring schedule**.

+   - **Examples**:

-   - Example: Increase the minimum capacity to 10 at 5 pm on Fridays
+     - Increase the minimum capacity to 10 at 5 pm on Fridays
+     - Increase the maximum capacity on Wednesday and decrease maximum capacity on Friday.

+   - **Suspend and Resume**: You can temporarily turn off scheduled scaling for an Auto Scaling group by suspending the `ScheduledActions` process.
+This helps you prevent scheduled actions from being active without having to delete them.
+You can then resume scheduled scaling when you want to use it again.

 ---